 Nicholas Godejohn met Gypsy Rose Blanchard on a Christian dating site.
 Soon after their first few meetings in person, she asked him to murder her overbearing mother — which he did.

-Gypsy Rose, A Victim Of Munchausen
+Gypsy Rose Blanchard, A Victim Of Munchausen

-When Gypsy Rose was three months old, her mother told doctors that the infant had trouble breathing normally.
+When Gypsy was three months old, her mother told doctors that the infant had trouble breathing normally.
 According to The Guardian, Gypsy was subsequently diagnosed with sleep apnea and given a breathing apparatus — the first of many false ailments Dee Dee attributed her daughter.

-Whether or not she was conscious of her glaring Munchausen syndrome — an illness which reveals itself in a parent’s unnecessary focus on the non-existent health issues of their children — Dee Dee was adamant that her daughter needed a wheelchair.
+Whether or not she was conscious of her glaring Munchausen syndrome — an illness that reveals itself in a parent’s unnecessary focus on the non-existent health issues of their children — Dee Dee was adamant that her daughter needed a wheelchair.

 The health issues not only continued but ramped up dramatically when Gypsy was diagnosed with epilepsy and prescribed Tegretol, which resulted in the girl’s teeth falling apart.
 Dee Dee’s initially unfounded concerns had started to fulfill themselves, with Gypsy’s grandparents uncertain if their granddaughter would even survive into adulthood.